windows99-hue/colorconsole99/README.md

 You can check help.py to see how the library is used.
 We will launch special help documents in the future

 ### Please run initsystem method!
+### Installation is not supported now (1.0.0 or 1.0.0.1).
+Please copy the main file colorconsole99.py directly to the python Library Directory.